Adriane Fugh-Berman: Research

 Dr. Fugh-Berman is also an expert on botanical medicine and dietary supplements and directs Georgetown's Urban Herbs project, which maintains ecological gardens on campus that intermix edible, medicinal, and ornamental plants.
 She is the author of a clinical textbook, The 5-Minute Herb and Dietary Supplement Consult.

+Dr. Fugh-Berman had a career as a medical officer in the Contraception and Reproductive Health Branch at the National Institute for Child Health and Human Development.
+She also worked at the Reproductive Toxicology Center, a non-profit, and played a role in editing an award-winning newsletter emphasized on Women's Health Education.

 Opioid crisis

 Georgetown University Medical Center professor, Fugh-Berman, served as a paid expert witness in the lawsuit filed in 2017 by the State of Oklahoma against 13 major pharmaceutical companies for "damages linked to the opioid crisis.
 According to the original 2017 petition, Oklahoma said the sale of Oxycontin, by its manufacturer, Purdue Pharma, from 1996 to 2009, rose from $48 million to $3 billion.
 According to a March 26, 2019 PBS News article, Fugh-Berman who works out of the University's Department of Pharmacology and Physiology, said that over time, "industry-generated narrative [became] conventional wisdom".
-PBS News wrote that "these deadly consequences didn’t happen overnight".
+PBS News wrote that "these deadly consequences didn't happen overnight".
 Fugh-Berman said that the industry used "pervasive marketing tactics" to "influence conversations" between "patients", "doctors, medical school students and instructors".
 The article said that "One tactic that opioid manufacturers used to protect sales was the rebranding of substance use disorder as pseudo addiction — that patients who took opioid medication and later developed symptoms of addiction should be treated with more opioids.
 According to the PBS News March 2019 article, "while fewer doctors are writing opioid prescriptions" than they did prior to the mid-2010s, Fugh-Berman said that "it is nowhere near a reasonable level."
 PBS said that even in 2019, "opioid marketing continues to lead doctors to guide patients toward the drugs."